 The guitar's over 50 years old.
 Yet it's in almost perfect physical condition - an indication of how little use it's had over the years.
 The only really notable signs of wear are some lacquer cracks at the body/neck join.
 But with such a complicated electronic set-up, there was bound to be some deterioration, dry joints and crackles.
 Some of the fretboard sensor chains needed resoldering to restore unique connection and pitch, the pitch oscillators needed some work beyond normal adjustment to tune the organ, and the plectrum needed a new jack-plug to get it back and operational.
-I'm hugely grateful to Adam at Putney Amps for taking on the project.
-The percussion feature remains a little temperamental, but, honestly, Adam has worked absolute marvels!
+I'm hugely grateful to Adam Klementewicz at Putney Amps for taking on the project.
+This is still a temperamental player, but, honestly, Adam has worked absolute marvels!

 And there you have it.
 A beauty for sure.
 Genius or folly, well that's over to you.
 Suffice to say, having started with folly, I'm now a confirmed convert to the genius camp!